walmartlabs/lacinia/docs/resolve/selections.rst

 For fields with an alias, an ``:alias`` key will be present; the value is a keyword for the alias (as provided in the client query).

-Fields without arguments, sub-selections, on an alias are represented as nil.
+Fields without arguments, sub-selections, or an alias are represented as nil.